HackdYourShit/exynos5420_updater/README.md

-LineageOS Updater Backend
+Exynos5420 Team Updater Backend
 =======================
-Copyright (c) 2017 The LineageOS Project<br>
+Copyright (c) 2017 The Exynos5420 Team<br>

 Adding a new device
 ---